pryn-kb/python-test/_episodes/20-numpy-absolute-basics.md

 array to be correctly retrieved, even when the file is on another machine with different architecture.

 If you want to store a single ndarray object, store it as a .npy file using `np.save`.
 If you want to store more than one ndarray object in a single file, save it as a .npz file using `np.savez`.
-You can also save several arrays into a single file in compressed npz format with [savez_compressed]{.title-ref}.
+You can also save several arrays into a single file in compressed npz format with [savez_compressed](https://numpy.org/devdocs/reference/generated/numpy.savez_compressed.html#numpy.savez_compressed).

 It\'s easy to save and load and array with `np.save()`.
 Just make sure to specify the array you want to save and a file name.
 For example, if